seanrreid/jquery.Vidplayer/README.md

 ## jQuery Video Player#

-jQuery plugin for loading/playing YouTube and Vimeo videos and use a Finished event listener.
+jQuery plugin for loading/playing YouTube and Vimeo videos and use an event listener when a video is finished.

 *Parameters*